-At Key Stage 4 all students study GCSEs in a core of Mathematics, English Language and Literature, the three separate sciences, and one of French, German or Latin.
+At Key Stage 4 all students study GCSEs in a core of Mathematics, English Language and Literature, the three separate sciences, and a language (French or Latin).
 Students are also expected to study at least one of either Geography or History.
 They then choose an additional subject from the following: Art, Computer Science, Drama, Music, Religious Studies or Spanish.
 Finally, they choose another subject from the total offered, depending on their individual strengths and preferences.
 Careers guidance is provided to all students, as is statutory RE and core PE.
 In Year 10, students are provided with the opportunity to participate in the HPQ as an optional element of their statutory RS program.

 Post-16, students can choose to study a programme of A levels.
-A range of subjects are available including: Art, Biology, Chemistry, Computer Science, Economics, English, French, Further Maths, Geography, German, Government & Politics, History, Latin, Mathematics, Music, Philosophy & Ethics, Physics, Physical Education, Psychology, Spanish and Theatre Studies.
-From September 2024 students will be offered a twin pathway programme, giving every student the opportunity to design their own Sixth Form experience.
+A range of subjects are available including: Art, Biology, Chemistry, Computer Science, Economics, English, French, Further Maths, Geography, Government & Politics, History, Latin, Mathematics, Music, Philosophy & Ethics, Physics, Physical Education, Psychology, Spanish and Theatre Studies.
+Students are offered a twin pathway programme, giving every student the opportunity to design their own Sixth Form experience.